Charlie-Crutcher/choggly/README.md

-- 👋 Hi, I’m @choggly
+- 👋 Hi, I’m @choggly or Charlie 🤵
-- 👀 I’m interested in old school runescape
+- 👀 I’m interested in Old School Runescape ⚔️
-- 🌱 I’m currently learning java & scala
+- 🌱 I’m currently learning Java ☕
-- 💞️ I’m looking to collaborate on n/a
+- 💞️ I’m looking to collaborate on N/A 😥
-- 📫 How to reach me pm
+- 📫 How to reach me - Message me on Discord @Choggly#7892

 <!---
 choggly/choggly is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.